-The infamous “Year Without a Summer” was a weather event so devastating, people are still talking about it some 200 years later.
+We recently released our summer forecast— and we’re looking forward to a sizzling summer.
+But what if there was no summer?
+Back in 1816, that’s exactly what happened.
+The infamous “Year Without a Summer” was a weather event so devastating, people are still talking about it over 200 years later.

 So, what caused this tragically cold summer?
 The likely suspect was a series of volcanic eruptions that occurred during the winter of 1815, in particular, the eruption of Mt.
 Tambora in Indonesia, believed to be the largest eruption of the last 1,800 years.
 The volcano ejected a tremendous cloud of fine ash and dust was ejected into the stratosphere, where it remained for a very long time.
 This ash insulated the earth from the heat and light of the sun, resulting in a cooling effect throughout the Northern Hemisphere.

 This ash also gave the sky a yellowish tinge in some areas, which can be seen in many landscape paintings from the era.
-Fortunately a summer like this had yet to repeat itself and the Almanac’s outlook for this summer is much more enjoyable.
+Fortunately, a summer like this had yet to repeat itself and the Farmers Almanac’s outlook for this summer is much more enjoyable.

 Jaime McLeod is a longtime journalist who has written for a wide variety of newspapers, magazines, and websites, including MTV.com.
 She enjoys the outdoors, growing and eating organic food, and is interested in all aspects of natural wellness.